 Want to Study Fitness Courses in Australia?

 Whether you want to study to become a personal trainer or gym instructor, The Eagle Academy provides the best personal trainer courses for your needs.
-Contact our Spring Hill or Southport campuses to enquire about enrolling in a fitness trainer course.
+Contact our administration team to enquire about enrolling in a fitness trainer course.